 Additionally, it has dual outputs that create three different sonic images (shadow, deep and wide), so, with this option, you can create something interesting for example, Combining “Wide” Mode with the “Low Cut” control is an easy way to place multiple harmonies behind the lead.
 Fine-tune the resonance of your flanging effect by using the “Depth” and “Feedback” controls.

 Lastly, it emulates the behavior of a tape machine, where it uses servo motors to run at a constant speed, and when someone behind the gear (engineer) pressed a thumb on the flange and then suddenly let's go, the motor servo bounces, this is like pushing down a spring, and when you quickly release your hand, you'll notice how it bounces, this is just a rough analogy of how it works.
 With Instant Flanger Mk II you can use its innovative "Bounce" control knob to add similar features, which in turn gives a real-world groove to your mix.

 - Depth controls the intensity of the effect.
 100% adds the delayed signal to the dry signal. -100 % subtracts the dry signal from the delayed signal

 - Three distinct flavors of flanging.
 Set the Mode switch for Shallow, Deep or Wide

 - Manual control allows you to control the ‘comb’ effect by turning the Big Knob

-- Oscillator drives the flanging at a user-defined rate
+- The oscillator drives the flanging at a user-defined rate

-- Envelope Follower drives the flanging based on the signal’s amplitude
+- The envelope Follower drives the flanging based on the signal’s amplitude

 - Remote maps the flanging control to a mod wheel for tactile manipulation